sarveshpro/n8n-heroku/README.md

 ## Setup

-this is old setup guide not required now, just press the above button to deploy without Github or connect this Github repo to heroku to auto configure.
+this is old setup guide not required now, connect this Github repo to heroku to auto configure. or click the above button to deploy without Github.

 ### STEP 1: CHANGE your App Stack to container
 you can change your app's stack using heroku cli, make sure you have heroku cli installed.